 Growth factors pretty much equals AQ Skin Solutions and its essential eye serum.
 AQ Skin Solutions Eye Serum ($99, in the shop) contains the growth factors TGF-Beta, GM-CSF and PDGF.
 Matrixyl 3000 is here too plus special actives for depuffing and dark under eye circles.

 Now is the time to focus on skin tone.
 It's in your 30s when dewy skin can seem a thing of the past.
 You’ll also want to be thinking about prevention by building up your skin’s reserves of antioxidants. suki healthy aging serum + vitamin peptide complex ($50.95) is a great introduction to anti-aging products with natural ingredients with vitamins C and E, antioxidant resveratrol and hydrating sodium hyaluronate.

-An ideal preventative eye cream is Arcona’s Eye Dew ($32 in the shop).
+An ideal preventative eye cream is Arcona’s Eye Dew ($32).
 Lightweight and gentle, there’s shea butter, sodium hyaluronate, aloe and antioxidant blueberry.
 And it’s good to know that it plays nicely with makeup.

 Age-proofing for 20-somethings

 Environmental damage is on my mind when I think of 20-something essentials (and not just from smoke-filled parties).
-Protect with BIAO Beauty’s Rejuvenating Night Creme ($25 in the shop), which, inspired by Chinese medicine, uses three nourishing plant extracts: honeysuckle flower, xanthium sibiricum fruit and cyperus rotundus root.
+Protect with BIAO Beauty’s Rejuvenating Night Creme ($25), which, inspired by Chinese medicine, uses three nourishing plant extracts: honeysuckle flower, xanthium sibiricum fruit and cyperus rotundus root.

-Talking of parties, an eye cream that tackles those late-night-out dark circles is 100% Pure Coffee Bean Caffeine Eye Cream ($19 in the shop), packed with so many good things, you'll wonder if it’s edible.
+Talking of parties, an eye cream that tackles those late-night-out dark circles is 100% Pure Coffee Bean Caffeine Eye Cream ($19), packed with so many good things, you'll wonder if it’s edible.